Dr Shalini Gupta

 Teaching

-Shalini is a project supervisor with the Medical Education BMSc programme, which involves supervising and supporting students through project design, ethical considerations, research execution and dissertation writing.
+Shalini is a faculty and research supervisor with the Medical Education BMSc programme, which is accredited by Advance HE Academy.
+Her role includes facilitating workshops on research methodologies and skills, and supervising students through project design, ethical considerations, research execution and dissertation writing.
+Shalini has supervised several thesis to completion in first and second supervisor capacity.

 Stories